JonathanBruce/orchestra/README.md

 **Reason for existing:**

-The Input is used in conjunction with Insightpool searches.
 This component takes all of the usual suspects that regular HTML input tags take.

 **Usage:**